Postage, dispatch & delivery

 Fragrance & essential oil ingredients are NOT designed to be ingested or to come into direct contact with skin.
 If an allergic reaction occurs, you should immediately seek medical advice/assistance.

 In order to provide customers with choice, Green Planet Candle Co uses a handful of specially selected pure essential oils that have low environmental impact.
-These natural essential oils do not burn particularly well in candle wax so are used in wax melt form only - some of which can be found in
+These natural essential oils are used in wax melt form only - some of which can be found in Green Planet

-Each listing denotes whether a fragrance or essential oil has been used.
+Each listing denotes whether a fragrance or essential oil blend has been used.
 Click

 here to view the list of fragrances used by Green Planet Candle Co.